-Job seekers flock to the West Oakland Job Resource Center (WOJRC) each month, seeking working to support themselves and their families.
+Job seekers flock to the West Oakland Job Resource Center (WOJRC) each month, seeking work to support themselves and their families.

 They attend monthly orientations and are met with a list of requirements for apprenticeship programs throughout the Bay Area.